Taifuun1/Pistoleros-Of-Santa-Rose/Docs/Dialogue/Tutorial.md

 A "Yeah!"<br>
 MA "Cheers!"<br>
 MO Almost starts crying "..."<br>
-W "Alright, let's move it to Lazysprings."<br>
+W "Alright, let's move it.
+We're going to Lazysprings."<br>
-A "I can't wait to get to a saloon!"<br>
+A "I can't wait to get to a saloon!
+Nothing beats whiskey after a bad day!"<br>